pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/2_data_models_and_firestore_converters/instructions.md

   // Votes is the total of users who voted for this answer by its Id.
   // The logic to calculate total votes is now done on the data layer,
-  // making the widgets layer clean and separate from logic. int votes = 0;
+  // making the widgets layer clean and separate from logic.

+  // Has the list of users been discussed by this point?
+I might've missed it,
+  // but Step 2 only has us create an object with Question and Answers, no users. int votes = 0;

   for (String user in users.keys) {